thomaswcole/thomaswcole.github.io/_posts/2024-12-20-eigen-portfolios.md

 ![PCA Loadings](assets/images/eigenportfolio/pca_loadings.png)

-The first principal component explains *INSERT VALUE* % of the variance within our data, as measured by the ratio of its eigenvalue to the sum of eigenvalues.
-A and Lee then define an eigenportfolio as a portfolio which is weighted by the eigenvector loadings normalized by the indidivdual asset return volatility.
+The first principal component explains 62% of the variance within our data, as measured by the ratio of its eigenvalue to the sum of eigenvalues.
+Avellaneda and Lee (1) then define an eigenportfolio as a portfolio which is weighted by the eigenvector loadings normalized by the individual asset return volatility.
 This gives:

 $$
 w_i = \frac{v_i}{\sigma_i}